Not sure what underpinning is, let alone whether you can insure an underpinned house? Read on to find out

 How does underpinning work?

-The effect is that the current foundations are lengthened, often by many metres – effectively skewering it into the ground, like fork in a piece of food.
+The effect is that the current foundations are lengthened, often by many metres – effectively skewering it into the ground, like a fork in a piece of food.
 The planning and execution of underpinning work is highly specialised and complicated.

 Why do buildings need underpinning?